braintrustdata/autoevals/README.md

 })();
 ```

-## Using Braintrust with AutoEvals
+## Using Braintrust with Autoevals

-Once you grade an output using AutoEvals, it's convenient to use [BrainTrust](https://www.braintrustdata.com/docs/libs/python) to log and compare your evaluation results.
+Once you grade an output using Autoevals, it's convenient to use [BrainTrust](https://www.braintrustdata.com/docs/libs/python) to log and compare your evaluation results.

 ### Python